Mid0aria/owofarmbot_stable/README.md

 ## ❗・Important (Anyone using the bot is deemed to have read and accepted these)

 -   Use of this farm bot may lead to actions being taken against your OwO profile and/or your Discord account.
 We are not responsible for them.
--   FARM, QUEST AND GAMBLE NEED TO PLACE IN DIFFERENT CHANNEL.
-That mean if you use all of them, you need three different channel.
-And if you use extra token, that will be six.
+-   FARM, HUNTBOT, QUEST AND GAMBLE NEED TO PLACE IN DIFFERENT CHANNEL.
+That mean if you use all of them, you need four different channel.
+And if you use extra token, that will be eight.

 ## 👑・Features